 Synchronizing your profile data with the Mailchimp Connection

-Synchronizing BlueConic profiles with Mailchimp audience members via scheduled batch import and export is non-symmetrical.
+Synchronizing BlueConic customer profiles with Mailchimp audience members via scheduled batch import and export is non-symmetrical.
 There is no clear mapping between most BlueConic properties and Mailchimp member fields.
-Instead Mailchimp specific information is taken and added to BlueConic to enrich the profiles.
-The user can specify BlueConic properties that should be added to Mailchimp merge fields.
+Instead Mailchimp-specific information is taken and added to BlueConic to enrich the profiles.
+You can specify BlueConic properties that should be added to Mailchimp merge fields.
 These fields can be used to enrich mails sent within Mailchimp.

 Recognizing users in BlueConic and Mailchimp

 Mailchimp always uses one specific property as member id: the MD5 hash of a (lowercase) member email address.
 BlueConic stores an internal id for each profile, but this is not mapped to any meaningful property of the profile.
 To identify profiles in BlueConic as Mailchimp members you have to configure the connection in which BlueConic profile property the user email address is stored.
-This has to be an indexed property, also called unique identifier (see Profile properties).
+This has to be an indexed profile property, also called unique identifier in BlueConic (see Profile properties).